NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/contributing.md

 *Note: we might edit your contribution to homogenize the writing style.*

-## Final step: Add Your Name to the CONTRIBUTORS File
+## Final step: add your name to the CONTRIBUTORS File

 ---